 Enter the amount ($) of rent the tenant is required to pay on a monthly basis.
 Then, enter the day of the month that the tenant has to pay the rent by (typically the first of the month).
 The landlord should include a brief set of instructions on how the tenant should go about paying the rent.
 This can include requiring payment via check, online transfer, or an ACH deposit.

 Step 5 – Security Deposit

 A security deposit is a reimbursable deposit made by a tenant that is used to cover any damage caused to the rental during the lease term.
 Deductions cannot be made to the deposit for fixing normal wear and tear.
-If the landlord intends to charge a deposit, the first box should be checked.
+If the landlord intends on charging a deposit, the first box should be checked.
 Then, the amount ($) of the deposit should be entered (typically equal to one (1) month of rent) and the landlord should enter the number of days they have to return the deposit to the tenant.
-If the landlord won’t require a deposit, the lower (second) box should be checked.
+If the landlord doesn’t require a deposit, the lower (second) box should be checked.